jelade/jelade/README.md

 - 👋 Hi, I’m Adejumo Abduljaleel
-- 👀 I’m a Data Science and Machine learning Engineer
+- 👀 I’m a Data Scientist and Machine learning Engineer
 - 🌱 I understand data and give needed story and solution to problems.
 - 💞️ I’m looking to collaborate on any machine learning project in health, finance and Agriculture
 - 📫 How to reach me adejumoabduljaleel@gmail.com